-2. Players Are Cheap and Getting Cheaper
+2. UHD Blu-Ray Players Are Cheap

 When any new format launches, the players are expensive.
-Initially, Ultra HD Blu-ray players cost upward of $1,000.
+Initially, Ultra HD Blu-ray players costed upward of $1,000.

-Even better, the PS4 Pro, Xbox One S, and Xbox One X can play UHD Blu-ray Discs as well as games, so you might already have a quality player.
+Even better, the PS4 Pro, Xbox One S, and Xbox One X can play UHD Blu-ray discs as well as games, so you might already have a quality Blu-ray player at home!

-3. Discs Are Cheaper Too
+3. UHD Blu-Ray Discs Are Cheap Too

 It wasn’t long before prices began to drop though.
 While prices upward of $30 per disc were common for a year or so, they’ve now dropped to generally the same as standard Blu-ray.

 It’s not unusual to find UHD Blu-ray discs going for as little as $10.
 You’ll still find the occasional expensive releases, but prices usually come down after a movie has been out for a few months.

 4. Movie Nights Are Fun Again

 Browsing through Netflix and figuring out what to watch isn’t exactly fun.
-Then, once you do find something to watch, the same magic of turning down the lights, turning up the sound, and watching a movie just isn’t there.
+And once you do find something to watch, the magic of the experience isn’t there.

 With UHD Blu-ray, at least if you’re anything like me, you probably don’t own a ton of them.
 So when you go to put on your favorite movie, it feels special again.